hakvroot/llm-workshop/01-embeddings/README.md

 Of course calculating similarity is more complex than using equals - we will use the cosine similarity from now on. `numpy` is already installed and imported, calculate the similarity for the vector obtained in Part 1.

 ## Part 3: How Good are Embeddings?
-Create an embeddings cosimilarity matrix for the following words
+Create an embeddings cosine cosimilarity matrix for the following words

 - "Joy"
 - "Dog"